- Application, Admission Requirements, and Application Processing

-A17: All supplemental material must be received in the Electrical Engineering Department Office of Graduate Student Affairs by 5:00 PM (PST) on January 1.
+A17: All supplemental material must be received in the Electrical and Computer Engineering Department Office of Graduate Student Affairs by 5:00 PM (PST) on January 1.

 Q18: All of my documents were not received by the January 1 deadline.
 Will my file still be reviewed?